amit-katyal/odin-recipes/README.md

 # The Kitchen Alchemist

 Welcome to The Kitchen Alchemist, a delightful collection of recipes for you to explore and enjoy.
 This project is built using HTML, following the guidelines from [The Odin Project](https://www.theodinproject.com/lessons/foundations-recipes).
+It has been styled further using CSS as per upcoming lessons.

 ## Recipe Collection